Ashudgata/Advanced-Physics/README.md

 # Advanced-Physics-
-This repository is aimed as a showcase of the projects on advanced physics topics that I will be doing.
+This repository is aimed as a showcase of the projects on advanced physics and maths topics that I will be doing.